string_view Performance Analysis

 }

-Of course, this JSON parser is toy-level—it doesn't handle complex cases like escaping, nesting, or arrays.
-But it demonstrates the core value of string_view in resource-constrained environments: providing string manipulation capabilities at the minimal cost.
-If you need a complete JSON parser, you can consider libraries like ArduinoJson, which also make extensive use of non-owning reference techniques similar to string_view internally.
+Of course, this JSON parser is toy-grade—it doesn't handle escaping, nesting, arrays, or other complex situations.
+But it demonstrates the core value of std::string_view in resource-constrained environments: providing string manipulation capabilities at minimal cost.
+If you need a complete JSON parser, consider libraries like ArduinoJson, which also heavily use non-owning reference techniques similar to std::string_view internally.

 Summary

-In this article, we used benchmark data to verify the performance advantages of string_view.
-The core conclusions are as follows: the substr operation is string_view's biggest performance trump card, and the O(1) vs O(n) gap amplifies to over a hundred times with frequent calls.
-In the function parameter scenario, string_view has a clear advantage for const char* callers, but makes little difference for std::string callers.
-Reducing temporary std::string construction is another important benefit of string_view.
-In embedded scenarios, the zero-allocation characteristic of string_view makes it the preferred solution for string processing in resource-constrained environments.
+In this article, we verified the performance advantages of std::string_view with benchmark data.
+The core conclusions are as follows: The substr operation is std::string_view's biggest performance killer; the difference between O(1) and O(n) amplifies to over a hundred times with frequent calls.
+In the function parameter scenario, std::string_view has a clear advantage for const char* callers, but little difference for std::string callers.
+Reducing temporary std::string construction is another important benefit of std::string_view.
+In embedded scenarios, std::string_view's zero-allocation nature makes it the preferred solution for string processing in resource-constrained environments.

 However, performance isn't everything.
-In the next article, we will discuss the pitfalls of string_view—dangling references, null termination, implicit conversions, and other issues.
-If these problems are ignored, no amount of performance can make up for the cost of a crash.
+In the next article, we will discuss the pitfalls of std::string_view—dangling references, null termination, implicit conversions, and other issues.
+If these are ignored, no amount of performance can make up for the cost of a crash.